 A further description of our responsibilities for the audit of the financial statements is located on IAASA's website at: https://iaasa. ie/publications/description-of-theauditors-responsibilities-for-the-auditof-the-financial-statements/.
-This description forms part of our auditor's
+This description forms part of our auditor's report.

-Report on other legal and regulatory requirements

-Opinion on other matters prescribed by the Companies Act

-Based solely on the work undertaken in the course of the audit, we report that:
+Report on other legal and regulatory requirements Opinion on other matters prescribed by the Companies Act 2014 the course of the audit, we report that:

-- We have obtained all the information and explanations which we consider necessary for the purposes of our - In our opinion the accounting records of the parent company were sufficient to permit the financial statements to be readily and properly audited. - The parent company balance sheet is in agreement with the accounting records. - In our opinion the information given in the directors' report is consistent with the financial statements. - In our opinion, those parts of the directors' report specified for our review, which does not include sustainability reporting when required by Part 28 of the Companies Act 2014, have been prepared in accordance with the Companies Act 2014.
+- necessary for the purposes of our audit.

+- be readily and properly audited.

+- The parent company balance sheet records.

+- In our opinion the information given in the financial statements.

+- In our opinion, those parts of the directors' report specified for our review, which does not include have been prepared in accordance with the Companies Act 2014.